DavidLoon/RRI_estimation/README.md

 from the ECG – the RR interval (RRI) – which is the time difference between consecutive R peaks.

+The RRI is converted via the following steps:

    Step 1: The ECG is bandpass filtered (suggested range 5 - 20 Hz)